Manta-Epitech-Academy/p5js_dj/README.md

 - **p5.sound Library**: Version 1.11.11 (must be included)
 - **Assets**: Sound files from the `assets/` folder

+⚠️ Assets are limited to 5MB on the p5js Web Editor ⚠️

 ### Pre-Workshop Setup (Part 1)

 **Before the workshop starts**, assistants should: